Karlo-I/notes_taking_app/README.md

 - **Versioning:** When a note is merged or its wording is changed during the review process, the original content is preserved in the `note_versions` table.
 Nothing is ever permanently lost.
 - **Docker & Background Processes:** The app and database are decoupled. `start.sh` handles spinning up Docker and the Flask app in the background.
 Docker Desktop is configured to auto-start on Mac login.
 - **Advanced Retrieval Pipeline:** Output generation uses a 3-stage retrieval process: 1.
 LLM identifies relevant `topics` from the query, 2.
 Vector search is strictly filtered to those topics (ensuring umbrella concepts like "Chapter 3" are found even if the query only says "871m"), 3.
 LLM re-ranking filters out noisy snippets before the final generation.
-- **Topic Extraction:** Runs automatically in `review.py` after a note is approved.
-Uses a cheap Haiku call to extract 1-3 broad topics and links them in the `note_topics` table.
+- **Topic Extraction & Reuse:** Runs automatically for *all* approved notes (including Questions and auto-approved Claims/Reflections).
+Uses a Haiku call to extract 1-3 broad topics.
+The prompt is fed a "menu" of existing user topics to intelligently reuse them and prevent duplicate topic creation.
+- **Refined AI Classification:** Updated the classification prompt with few-shot examples to prevent the AI from over-classifying ambiguous or placeholder inputs (e.g., "Test 123") as "questions".
+- **Skip Critic Toggle:** Added a "Skip AI Critic" toggle to the New Note modal (default: OFF).
+When enabled, Claims and Reflections bypass the critique loop and enter the "Fast Track" (auto-approve, embed, integrate, and extract topics), unifying the pipeline with the existing Question behavior.
+- **Orphaned Graph Cleanup:** When a note is deleted, the system now safely cleans up associated `note_links` and removes any `topics` that are no longer linked to any remaining notes, keeping the knowledge graph clean and preventing floating nodes.
 - **Re-ranking:** Uses a cheap Haiku call to read the first 250 characters of up to 12 retrieved notes, returning only the top 8 most relevant indices to save context window space and prevent hallucination.
 - **Global Live Search:** A dedicated `/search` route with a debounced, live-autocomplete dropdown that queries both Notes and Outputs instantly as you type, complete with Enter-key support and precise cursor positioning.
 - **Holistic Analytics Dashboard:** Completely overhauled to provide a unified, user-scoped view of the knowledge base.
 Migrated from an async FastAPI/a2wsgi setup to a native Flask Blueprint (`analytics_bp.py`) to eliminate Gunicorn worker deadlocks.
 Features a single, optimized endpoint (`/api/analytics/dashboard-data`) for instant loading, enforcing strict data isolation.
 Includes:
   - **Productivity:** Separate, clearly delineated counts for Total Notes and Total Outputs.
   - **Quality & Cost:** Notes Approval Rate, Total Tokens Used, and Average Tokens per item (Notes vs. Outputs).
-  - **Activity Heatmap:** A combined GitHub-style graph that distinctly tracks and tooltips both notes and outputs per day (e.g., "4 notes & 2 outputs on Sep 2").
+  - **Activity Heatmap:** A combined GitHub-style graph that distinctly tracks and tooltips both notes and outputs per day.
   - **Composition Charts:** Side-by-side donut charts breaking down Notes (Claims, Reflections, Questions) and Outputs (Q&A, Narration, Summary).
-  - **Layout:** Optimized vertical spacing and a sticky sidebar to ensure the dashboard and navigation remain fully visible without excessive scrolling.
+  - **Mobile/PWA Layout Fixes:** Implemented dynamic responsive CSS grids (via React state and media queries) to prevent uneven squishing on narrow mobile screens (e.g., iPhone 6) and ensured the PWA manifest `scope` covers the entire app to prevent URL bar reappearance.
 - **Database Indexing:** Added composite indexes to `notes`, `outputs`, `critique_sessions`, and `topics` to drastically accelerate user-scoped dashboard queries and vector retrieval without altering the core schema.
 - **Email/Password Authentication:** Added alongside OAuth.
-Uses `bcrypt` for hashing, enforces modern password rules (length > complexity), and prevents User Enumeration via generic error messages.
+Uses `bcrypt` for hashing, enforces modern password rules, and prevents User Enumeration via generic error messages.
 - **Global Footer:** Added a clean, centered footer across all pages featuring a core philosophy statement, social links, and copyright, with optimized bottom-edge spacing.
 - **Interactive Knowledge Graph:** Added a dynamic, multi-dimensional graph visualization using Vis.js.
 Features include:
-  - **Automated Link Typing:** The integration agent now infers the relationship between notes (`supports`, `contradicts`, `elaborates`, `related`) using chain-of-thought reasoning, keeping the AI error rate below 5%.
+  - **Automated Link Typing:** The integration agent infers the relationship between notes (`supports`, `contradicts`, `elaborates`, `related`) using chain-of-thought reasoning.
-  - **Algorithmic Hub Detection:** Notes with 3+ incoming links are automatically rendered as larger "hub" nodes, requiring zero manual intervention.
+  - **Algorithmic Hub Detection:** Notes with 3+ incoming links are automatically rendered as larger "hub" nodes.
   - **Client-Side Filtering:** Sleek, multi-select toggle pills allow users to instantly filter nodes by type and links by relationship.
-  - **Tactical Tooltips:** Hovering over a node reveals a cleanly truncated, flattened snippet of the note's content, keeping the graph uncluttered but highly informative.
+  - **Tactical Tooltips:** Hovering over a node reveals a cleanly truncated, flattened snippet of the note's content.
-  - **Resilient Connections:** Upgraded the database connection pool to gracefully handle Neon's idle connection timeouts, preventing unexpected SSL drops.
+  - **Resilient Connections:** Upgraded the database connection pool to gracefully handle Neon's idle connection timeouts.
 - **Graph Search & Highlight:** Added a sleek, fixed-width search bar to the Knowledge Graph control panel.
-Typing a keyword instantly dims non-matching nodes and highlights relevant ones, making navigation effortless without breaking the graph structure or causing layout shifts.
+Typing a keyword instantly dims non-matching nodes and highlights relevant ones.
 - **Critical Database & Retrieval Stabilization:** Resolved silent data rollbacks by explicitly adding `conn.commit()` calls across `notes.py`, `review.py`, and `generate.py`.
 Hardened Row Level Security (RLS) policies for `critique_sessions` and `critique_turns` to prevent foreign key violations.
-Additionally, fixed JSON parsing errors in `retrieval.py` to handle malformed LLM responses gracefully, and temporarily used a backfill utility `fix_embeddings.py` to ensure all previously approved notes have valid vector embeddings for search.
+Additionally, fixed JSON parsing errors in `retrieval.py` to handle malformed LLM responses gracefully.

 ## 12. Potential Future Adjustments to the Set Parameters